chetnashah/javawork/javabasics.md

 al.toArray(dsf);// copy
 ```

+## Final variable instantiation

+final class members are allowed to be assigned only in three places: `declaration`, `constructor` or an `instance-initializer` block.

 ### Why is defining equals(), hashcode() important?
 It will define how your value classes will behave with well known collections.
 e.g. Set, HashMap etc.